How your dog sees the world – Surprising facts about dog eyesight

-Close but still blurry – Why dogs have poor close vision
+Close, but still blurry – Why dogs have poor close vision

 This explains why your dog sometimes sniffs left and right before finding the treat right in front of him – his nose is simply more accurate than his eyes.